nateisgood/twit-watch/README.md

 # twit-watch
-sentiment analysis and data-viz robot. branding, demographics, and other words like that.
+sentiment analysis and data-viz bot. social engineering for the masses.

+## components
+* python for api calls, data management, sentiment analysis
+* R/ggplot for data-viz